Outreach

 Director and Program Coordinator UW Planetarium

 The University of Washington (UW) Planetarium serves as a platform to train the next generation of science communicators, bridging the gap between academic research and public engagement.
 With state-of-the-art projectors and astronomical software (WorldWide Telescope) our planetarium offers free planetarium experiences to the greater Seattle community.
 Each year, 30-40 dedicated astronomy undergraduate and graduate volunteers, alongside local amateur astronomy enthusiasts, present over 300 free shows to inspire the next generation of young students.
-Since 2022, I have been proud to serve as the program director and coordinator, working alognside with astronomy students, fostering partnerships with other UW departments and promoting astronomy free astronomy education, science literacy, wellness programs centered around climate advocacy, mental health, and space policy.
+Since 2022, I have been proud to serve as the program director and coordinator, working alognside with astronomy students, fostering partnerships with other UW departments and promoting astronomy education, science literacy, wellness programs centered around climate advocacy, mental health, and space policy.

 Learn more about our planetarium here.